gbraad/blog-content/0024-personal-kanban-using-gitlab.md

 ---

-Working on personal and work-related tasks can be overwhelming, especially when you loose sight of what actually needs to be done.
-What makes it more difficult is that we are constantly interrupted.
+Working on personal and work-related tasks can be overwhelming, especially when you lose sight of what actually needs to be done.
+What makes it more difficult is that you are constantly interrupted.
 I have tried many different things, and apps, but nothing really worked.
 Do not try to make your process of working to fit the tool, but make sure you have a tool that fits the way you work.